DavidHarper414/wp_woocommerce/docs/cart-and-checkout-blocks/available-filters/cart-line-items.md

 } );
 ```

-> Testing Filters can be also combined.
+> Test with the path Filters can be also combined.
 See [Combined filters](../available-filters/README.md) for an example.

 ### Screenshots <!-- omit in toc -->